 Designers deal with visual media.
 As human beings, we are primarily a visually-oriented species, sight being one of our most well-developed senses.
-What we imbibe through the eyes often resonates at a far deeper emotional level than something that can be analyzed and interpreted (such as programming work).
+What we absorb through our eyes often resonates at a far deeper emotional level than something that can be analyzed and interpreted (such as programming work).
 A picture, after all, speaks a thousand words.

 Show, Tell, and Learn

 In technical tasks, there are strict protocols to follow and yardsticks to measure success against.
-A site that doesn’t load in under a couple of seconds is inefficient.
+A site that doesn’t load quickly is inefficient.
 A user authentication system that grants back-end access to unauthorized users is insecure.
 A website template that utilizes HTML tables instead of CSS is simply outdated.

 The same isn’t true for design, where the difference between good and great design can be a matter of perception.
 Of course, usability testing can offer some statistical insight to help separate design efficiency, but on the whole, design remains a highly personal endeavor.
 There are often instances when it isn’t obvious as to whose ideas should prevail, or if a certain vision is worthy of pursuit.

 To lead in a design-oriented setting is to be willing to accept suggestions and endeavor to change.
 This can include feedback from colleagues as well as clients.

 A designer’s job is to fulfill a client’s requirements, which can often involve listening keenly to their ideas, and even incorporating some of their suggestions into the final design, even if it alters your own vision (but be careful: there is a thin line between alteration and compromise).

 The point being: there is no place for your ego in a workplace setting.
 When being hired by a client, a designer’s job is to please that client and create functional, visually engaging designs.

 It is not to create art to the extent that such artistry prevents the fulfillment of any of the previous goals.
 Art is profoundly ego-driven; design should not be.